 - Inside tacos as the veggie component

-- Use it for a quick stir-fry
+- For a quick stir-fry

-- Thin down the Asian Almond Butter Sauce and use it as dressing for another flavor profile
+- Thin down the Asian Almond Butter sauce and use it as dressing for another flavor profile

 For Histamine Intolerance

 If you have histamine intolerance all of these vegetables are safe.
 The dried cranberries are questionable based upon your level of sensitivity.
-For the dressing, I use a refrigerated brand called Vegenaise.
+For the dressing, I use a refrigerated brand of mayo called Vegenaise.
 It is egg-free, vegan and comes soy-free as well.

-- 2 heads broccoli about 1 1/4 pounds
+- 2 heads broccoli about 1 ¼ pounds

-- 2 carrots 6 ounces
+- 2 carrots

-- 1/4 green cabbage 13 ounces
+- ¼ large head green cabbage 13 ounces

-- 1/2 small head purple cabbage 10 ounces
+- ½ small head purple cabbage 10 ounces

-- 1/3 cup chopped cilantro or flat leaf parsley leaves
+- ⅓ cup chopped cilantro or flat leaf parsley leaves

 - 4-6 scallions green part, chopped crosswise

-- 1/3 cup dried cranberries optional
+- ⅓ cup dried cranberries optional

-- 1/3 cup slivered almonds optional
+- ⅓ cup slivered almonds optional

-- 2/3 cup mayonnaise I use Vegenise or homemade
+- ⅔ cup mayonnaise I use Vegenise or homemade

 - 2 tablespoons apple cider vinegar regular or apple balsamic